 Given the uncertain times that we are in, we would like to remind you that we are here for you and will continue to be here for you.
 MND does not stop and neither will we.

 While the situation around COVID-19 (coronavirus) is rapidly changing, we understand that up to date information is vital.
-We advise visiting the following Ministry of Health website for the latest updates and advice.
-As well as general information for everyone, there are also specific resources for people with disabilities and their carers.
+We advise visiting the following Ministry of Health website for the latest updates and advice specifically for disabled people and their family and whanau.

 For New Zealand Government updates, please visit : https://covid19.govt.nz/